Skip to content

 • Testing advanced features like automated scheduling, team features, and billable time, where available

 One thing I didn't take into account: the core category of the app.
-There are dedicated time blocking apps, and then there's a whole ecosystem of adjacent project and task managers, to-do list apps, calendar apps, time trackers, and more that also offer time blocking in one way or another.
+There are dedicated time blocking apps, and then there's a whole ecosystem of adjacent project and task managers, to-do list apps, calendar apps, and time trackers that also offer time blocking in one way or another.
 For my purposes here, I looked for apps that make time blocking feel easy, regardless of the core category of the app.
 And the picks below were the best time blockers I found.

 The best time blocking apps at a glance